 Blogging distracts you away from the research: bloggers do not tend to write about their latest research results.
 We tend to write about ideas that will not make it into our research papers.
 Is it a distraction?
 It might be, but does blogging cause you to lose focus in your research?
 I doubt it.
 If your research is out-of-focus and going nowhere, blogging may not help you, but you should not blame blogging either.
 However, your blog will help you write and communicate better.
 While a blog will not directly promote your research, the increased visibility it generates cannot hurt you.

-Disclaimer: I do not claim that maintaining a blog helps your academic career.
+Note: I do not claim that maintaining a blog helps your academic career.

 Update: David Eppstein points out that if you get comments telling you that you are coming across in an unflattering light, it might be worthwhile paying attention to them.